Skip to main content

 Maintenance status🟒 Active🟒 Active🟑 Limited🟒 Active🟒 Active🟒 ActiveN/A

-• Requiring zero configuration for basic usage
+• Zero configuration for basic usage

-• vite-plugin-wasm: Vite-specific, different ecosystem
+• vite-plugin-wasm: Vite-specific, a different ecosystem

-• Rollup/esbuild WASM: Require pre-compiled WASM files
+• Rollup and esbuild WASM: expect pre-compiled WASM files